-There are many sorts of poetry embedded in a tick tack tao survey - it has poetry deep in its belly.
+There are many sorts of poetry embedded in a tick tack tao survey - it contains poetry deep in its belly.

 An ancient style teaching poem: Take a phrase or fragment from the first section of a tick tack tao survey, and one from the third.
 You are halfway!
-Then one from then the first and third again - and there you are: A teaching poem of an old style!
+Then one from the first and third again - and there you have a sort of teaching poem!

 The end results of such a metric poem may be variable - some apparently good, others not so good, and so on.
 You may need to toy with the ideas to make them shapely and give them a try.
 The results depend on how terse or outspoken or delicate you want the verses to be.
 Give it a try.
 Here is an example: